ajtowns/lisp-play/README.md

    any remaining unprocessed args `args`, and a modal parameter `what` which controls the recursion (0 to back out, 1 to resolve an opcode, 2 to resolve an argument)
+ - Evaluation is progressive but not properly lazy, in order for:
+      (h ('1 '2 '3 (x foo)))
+   to result in an exception, rather than 1

 ### Rep